 Choosing Your Water Volume

-Why 2ml is the most common choice: For a 5mg vial of BPC-157, 2ml gives you 2,500mcg/ml.
-A typical 250mcg dose works out to 10 units on your syringe.
+Why 2ml is the most common choice: For a 5mg vial of BPC-157, 2ml gives 2,500mcg/ml.
+A typical 250mcg dose works out to 10 units on the syringe.
 That is easy to read on any syringe size.
 For a 10mg vial of TB-500, 2ml gives 5,000mcg/ml, putting common doses in the 5-20 unit range.

 Troubleshooting

 Air bubbles in the vial.
 Air bubbles in the peptide vial after adding water are harmless.
 They do not affect the peptide.
 They will rise to the surface and pop on their own within a few minutes.
-Air bubbles in your syringe are a different issue.
+Air bubbles in the syringe are a different issue.
 See the syringe guide for how to remove them before injecting.

 Common Mistakes

 Shaking the vial.
 This is the most frequent error.
-Aggressive shaking creates bubbles and can denature the peptide's structure, reducing potency.
+Aggressive shaking creates bubbles and can denature the peptide's structure, reducing potency (Kizuki 2023, J Pharm Sci, PMID 36167196; D'Imprima 2019, eLife, PMID 30932812).
 Gentle swirling only.

 Using the wrong water.
 Never use saline, distilled water from a store, or tap water.
 Only bacteriostatic water (for multi-dose vials) or sterile water for injection (for single-use).
 See our BAC water vs sterile water guide.